salman-shah-ai/Fashion-MNIST-Model/README.md

 * Understand CNN-based image classification.
 * Learn how to visualize, preprocess, and split image datasets.
 * Gain insight into model optimization and performance tracking.

----

-Would you like me to extend this README with an additional section describing the **exact CNN layer architecture** and **training results** extracted directly from your notebook?
-That would make it more publication- or GitHub-ready.